vaibhavsagar/presentations/sat-solvers/presentation.md

 ## Downsides

-- Potentially finds the same conflict multiple times
+- Often finds the same conflict multiple times
 - Backtracks one level at a time (chronologically)
 - No memory of past conflicts